AlvioRomano/ARCyberSec75/README.md

 # ⚠️ THIS SCRIPT IS NOT INTENDED FOR REAL LIFE WORK!!

-   Security Monitoring of Log Files.
 It is simply an idea of how we can Monitor Log Files.

 # FEATURES